 In the morning we had our breakfast at Uday Misthan Bhandar in Lalpur area of Ranchi.
 This restaurant is famous for traditional Bengali snacks and Sweets.
 They have small dining space for the guests who are interested in a quick bite.
 The quality of sweets and snacks has been maintained pretty well for decades.
 The prices are mostly reasonable.

 However, the staff in the “Display counters” is often found to be rather indifferent.
 This has been so also for ages.
-Please do not miss Special Gulab Jamun…Yummy…I have taken dosa & peas kachori.
+Please do not miss Special Gulab Jamun…Yummy…I have also taken dosa & peas kachori.

 Then around 9 am Gobardhanji came with his cab and we started our